shinas101/File-To-Gdrive/README.md

 #        🚀FToG
-Files to Google Drive via Google colab notebook
+Torrent Files to Google Drive via Google colab notebook

 click the button below to run it